 In the late 1970s, he exhibited his paintings at the influential Jean Seth’s gallery on Canyon Road.
 Three of Bud Holman’s paintings were acquired by the New Mexico Museum of Art in Santa Fe and remain a part of their permanent collection.

 There is a tactile quality to Bud Holman’s painting that sets the mood.
-He applies paint with aggression, creating multiple layers.
-Because the paint is applied thickly, Bud Holman must allow it to dry for several days before applying the next layer, so he works on several paintings at a time.
-He paints in what he refers to as a “pentimento” style, with underlying traces of past paintings barely visible beneath the surface.
-“Here and there,” Bud Holman says, “You can see a tidbit of a hidden layer hanging out on one side or the other of my paintings, like gardens overlaid many times for different uses.”
+He applied paint with aggression, creating multiple layers.
+Because the paint was applied thickly, Bud Holman had to allow it to dry for several days before applying the next layer, so he worked on several paintings at a time.
+He painted in what he refers to as a “pentimento” style, with underlying traces of past paintings barely visible beneath the surface.
+“Here and there,” Bud Holman said, “You can see a tidbit of a hidden layer hanging out on one side or the other of my paintings, like gardens overlaid many times for different uses.”

 In Santa Fe, Bud Holman created a series of “painted constructions,” embalming bits of cinder rock, rope, wood, toothpicks, nails, spoons and gravel with paint.